 - A certificate from a health care practitioner stating the vaccination for bacterial meningitis would be injurious to the health and well-being of the student;or

 - An affidavit indicating that the vaccination for bacterial meningitis has been declined for reasons of conscience.

 For new students NOT living or residing in on-campus housing, who wish to file an affidavit stating that the student declines the vaccination for bacterial meningitis for reasons of conscience, the student may use the official Texas Higher Education Coordinating Board’s form .
-The student must print the form, have it notarized, and file it with the Office of Transfer Student Relations, Tandy Hall 116.
+The student must print the form, have it notarized, and file it with Transfer Services, Main, Room 1.100.